markphillips100/blazor-ui-composition-sample/README.md

 ## DynamicComponent Approach

-WebApp project makes use of 2 page components from the Sales service.
+WebApp project makes use of 3 page components from the Sales service to demonstrate 3 different ways of resolving dynamic components from another service boundary and render them where the consuming boundary wants them to be rendered.

 - ```/orders``` This page uses a Blazor DynamicComponent to render a blazor component from another service boundary (Catalog).
 Whilst there's no compile-time dependency for this UI composition approach, there is knowledge leaking from the Catalog domain into the Sales domain as the fully qualified name and component parameter contract must be known to Sales UI components.
-- ```/orders-factory``` This page again use a ServiceDynamicComponent to render the same blazor component form the Catalog domain.
-This branding component resolves the required type and parameters to pass to an encapsulated DynamicComponent.
+- ```/orders-name``` This page again use a ServiceDynamicComponent to render the same blazor component from the Catalog domain.
+This branding component resolves the required type and parameters to pass to an encapsulated DynamicComponent by using a logical name to find the correct component to render.
 A key is optional as some components might not require one.
+- ```/orders-placement``` This page defines contracts to resolve components from other boundaries.
+It's a less-coupled approach as the consuming boundary merely decides what the contract is for rendering at a place in the page, whilst the dependent boundary determines if they want to support that contract with a viable component.

 ### ServiceDynamicComponent explained